AIDASLab/MI-CXR/README.md

 - **Global Trajectory Summarization (GTS)**: Characterize the overall disease course across the full timeline.

 Evaluating 14 state-of-the-art VLMs reveals low overall performance (29.3% accuracy), only modestly above random guessing.
 These findings highlight key limitations of current VLMs and establish MI-CXR as a principled benchmark for longitudinal medical reasoning.

-### This paper was accepted to ACL 2026 Findings.

----

-## Notice

-- Our paper has been accepted to **ACL 2026 Findings**.
-- The arXiv preprint is available at [https://arxiv.org/abs/2605.15574](https://arxiv.org/abs/2605.15574).
-- We will update the HuggingFace dataset link shortly, once everything is finalized.

 ---